Athsmar/PlayNextTab-Privacy-Policy/README.md

 This configuration adheres to Chrome Web Store’s Permission requirements.

-WHAT THE EXTENSION DOES USE:

-YouTube Video Metadata:

--Titles/URLs of open YouTube tabs (to generate thumbnails and "Next Up" info).
-Only temporarily, cleared when tabs close.

 Privacy Notes:

 - No external servers: All data stays on the user’s device.